 Here, at the corner of 65th Street in 1904, The Prasada began rising.
-Developer Samuel B. Haines commissioned Charles Romeyn to design a 12-story, opulent apartment house that would lure high-class tenants.
+Developer Samuel B. Haines had commissioned Charles Romeyn to design a 12-story, opulent apartment house that would lure high-class tenants.
 The building Romeyn produced was frosted with Beaux Arts ornamentation and capped with a two-story mansard roof.
 Residents and guests entered through an impressive portico supported by four two-story banded pillars.

-In 1909 Haines sold The Prasada to “the Prasada Company,” a group of investors who resold it in 1912 for $1,250,000 to the Read Realty Company.
+In 1909 Haines sold The Prasada to the newly-formed Prasada Company, a group of investors who resold it in 1912 for $1,250,000 to the Read Realty Company.
 Six years later it was sold again, for $1,350,000, to Penrhyn Stanlaws and Walter Russell.
 According to The New York Times, the new buyers intended to reconstruct the building “into a new type of apartment house which is practically a combination of club, hotel, and apartment evolved to meet modern conditions, such as the servant problem and high cost of rents.”

 Stanlaws and Russell set aside approximately $1.35 million for their renovations, calling upon architects Starrett and Van Vlect and contractors Fred T. Ley & Company to accomplish the remake.